 Then her speech grew wordless wailing, and no man her meaning knew.

 Morris wonderfully conveys the incredible power of Guðrún's grief, which is such a memorable part of the Norse legend.
 It is a 'mighty grief', in Morris' phrase; it is overpowering, unmanageable, and beyond speech.
 That's what so moving about the story - that her grief has completely immobilised and silenced her.
 Pitched past pitch of grief, she can't grieve - she can't speak or give words to her sorrow.
-And for Guðrún, as for women generally in Germanic legend, silence is stasis, speech is action; speech does things (chiefly, incites male relatives to act).
+And for Guðrún, as for women generally in Germanic legend, silence is stasis, speech is action; speech does things.
 Silent, she is helpless; speaking, she begins to control her grief.
 All the women who recount their stories of sorrow, attempting to spark a cathartic response in catatonic Gudrun, depict (as Morris' poem reflects, and Tennyson's really doesn't) a collective experiencing of grief, which mirrors the cathartic effect of listening to a fictional story like Gudrun's.
 That's part of the power of it - that your own sorrow, whatever it is which has most wounded you, the reader, could be one of the stories the women tell.